 Access and quality of education

+Why is the fight for access to quality education for all essential?
 Without education, no social, health, economic and political progress is possible.
 Investing in education is therefore essential for the future of the world.

-Although the number of children excluded from education has been halved since 2000, access to quality education is still far from being achieved.
+Although the number of children excluded from education has been halved since 2000, access to quality education, is still far from being achieved.

 This is why, for more than 40 years, Action Education has been working in the field to promote access to quality education for all, mainly for vulnerable and marginalised populations.

-Millions of children excluded
+Millions of children excluded from the education system

-258 million children and young people worldwide are not in school.
 For those who do go to school, the education provided is such that it does not enable them to acquire basic skills.
-617 million children today cannot read a simple sentence, even for those (64%) who have spent at least 4 years in school (Global Education Monitoring Report, UNESCO, 2018).
+617 million children today cannot read a simple sentence, even for those (64 %) who have spent at least 4 years in school (Global Education Monitoring Report, UNESCO, 2018).

 Teachers have little or no training and work in very difficult conditions, without adequate resources and in classes that are often overcrowded, sometimes with up to 100 children per class.
 According to UNESCO, there will be a global shortage of 68.8 million teachers by 2030 to provide every child with access to primary and secondary education.